MRumstajn/game-dev-forum-backend/README.md

    and clicking the run icon
     - otherwise you can simply open Docker and start the existing `game-dev-forum-backend` container
 3. Start the spring boot app

+### Configuring the JWT secret
+Set `jwtsecret` JVM variable to a minimum 64 character word.
+Otherwise a fallback word will be generated every time the application starts.